 A canned script is restrictive right out of the gate.
 It says, “I’m not really sure what I’m doing.”
 When we use a wedding ceremony script outline, it communicates to our couple that we’re structured and flexible.
-The process ends up being way more collaborative, and the finished script ends up being way more personal to the couple.
+The process ends up being way more collaborative, and the finished script ends up being way more personal.

-It’s the difference between “Hey, here’s a cake.
-Now eat it,” and “Hey, let’s make a cake!
-What’s your favourite flavour?”
+It’s the difference between “Hey, I bought this cake.
+Now eat it,” and “Hey, let’s make a cake!”
+Or… something.

 1. Officiant Opening Remarks

-The wedding officiant takes the front with Marryer 1 and Marryer 1’s party (down the aisle or from the side), and then the officiant makes some brief opening remarks.
-Make ’em fun and engage the guests right out of the gate.
+The wedding officiant takes the front with Partner 1 and Partner 1’s party (down the aisle or from the side), and then the officiant makes some brief opening remarks.

 - Welcome the guests.